• Home

 The History of Canterbury

-Much of the history of Canterbury has been discussed throughout the article in reference to the points of interest and attractions which tell the city’s story.
+Much of the history of Canterbury has been discussed throughout this article, in reference to the points of interest and attractions which tell the city’s story.

 The Best Things To Do in Canterbury